SanjoSolutions/consciousness-research/README.md

 ## Works

-* "Truth vs. Falsehood - How to tell the difference" by David R. Hawkins: This book seems to be the most focused book on consciousness research of the books by David R. Hawkins.
+* "Truth vs. Falsehood - How to tell the difference" by David R. Hawkins: This book seems to be the most focused book on consciousness research out of the books by David R. Hawkins.
 It states a list of the principles of the science of consciousness which seem to be a good basis for consciousness research.

 ## Reference scale